vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage.md

 40: Numbers may change from when the plot was made; population can help settle based on dot size.
 41:... much farther from dashed line
-Show work and add one more decimal place to the answer as a way to validate that you did more than copy the table result.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.and Figure 3.14 look so different, in terms of which countries are shaded most darkly?
+Show work and add one more decimal place to the answer as a way to validate that you did more than copy the table result. and Figure 3.14 look so different, in terms of which countries are shaded most darkly?
 16. Table 3.4 indicates which countries place the highest population- driven new demand on global resources using energy as a proxy.
 Which countries can American citizens regard as contributing more total resource demand?
 At the individual citizen-contribution level, what other citizens can Americans identify as being responsible for a greater demand on resources via population growth?
 17. The last two columns in Table 3.4 were computed for this book from available information on population, birth and death rates, and annual energy usage for each country (as represented in the first four columns; references in the caption).
 Use logical reasoning to replicate the calculation that produces the last two columns from the others and report how the computation goes, using an example from the table.
 18. The bottom row of Table 3.4 is important enough to warrant having students pull out and interpret its content.
 What is world population, in billions?
 How many people are added to the world each year?
 What is the typical power demand for a global citizen (and how does it compare to the U.S.)?
 If a typical coal or nuclear plant puts out 1 GW of power, how many power-plant-equivalents must we add each year to keep up with population increase?
 And finally, how much power (in W) is added per global citizen each year due to population growth (and it is worth reflecting on which countries contribute more than this average)?